-Maine is a predominantly rural state, and relies heavily on decentralized sewage disposal facilities for disposal of human waste, i.e., septic systems.
-The State of Maine has regulated septic systems since 1920 to varying degrees.
-Over the years, the Maine State Plumbing Code, Subsurface Wastewater Disposal Rules (Rules) in their various versions have been administered by the Maine Center for Disease Control and Prevention (MECDC) and its predecessors.
+Maine is a predominantly rural state, and as such we rely heavily on decentralized sewage disposal facilities for human waste (septic systems).
+The State of Maine has regulated septic systems as a means of protecting public health since 1920 to varying degrees.
+Over the years, the Maine State Plumbing Code and the State of Maine Subsurface Wastewater Disposal Rules (MS Word) have been administered by the Maine Center for Disease Control and Prevention (MECDC) and its predecessors.

 On this page:

 2024 Subsurface Wastewater Professionals' Training Schedule – New Sessions Added!